sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 Gradle targets.

-You can click on any of them to select it, then click the small green "run" button at the top of the bottom panel to execute that target.
+You can click on any of them to select it, then click the small green "run" button at the top of the upper panel to execute that target.